 Nonetheless, various critics, including Patterson, expressed their concerns regarding the adequacy of these measures.
 Patterson even went a step further by advocating for a coroner’s inquiry into the tragic crash.

-Recently, this inquiry was conducted in Queenstown, causing significant public interest over the course of the past two weeks.
+Recently, this inquiry was conducted in Queenstown, causing significant public interest over the past two weeks.

 Court Proceedings Revealed: Key Details Disclosed